Please answer any of the following questions if possible, it would be very helpful :

+Anywhere from 10-40 hours a week with my average being 25-30.
+The days varied A LOT.
+Some days it was 9 people, other days 3.
 My clients varied a great deal.
 I trained grandmas, jocks, business women, reclusive nerds, etc I did find that I really liked nearly all of them.
 It's a good business if you like dealing one on one with people.

 Yeah, it's pretty easy to make that amount.
 If you're good and you stick with it, you can make 3x that.
 The summer is usually slow.